giellalt/lang-smj/docs/root-morphology.md

                "Arbeids- og inkluderingsdepartementet" => Arbeids- = +Cmp/SplitR
  * **+Cmp/SplitL**  This is a split compound with the other part to the left
  * **+Cmp/Sh**  testing ShCmp
+ * **+Cmp/Long**  Long for om SgNom when short form is default, tjåhkaNIBMEbievddegirjje and bierjjeDAHKAiehket

  * +Sg    Singular number